-Figure 6. (a) A general outline of the NOAH 15N HMQC module. g2 has a duration which matches that of g1 (explained in the text), and an amplitude of ±n · 8.1%, where n is the number of CTP gradients bracketing the t1 period. g1 has an amplitude of 80% in all cases.
-All other symbols have the same meaning as in Figure 5. (b) The previously published coherence selection scheme for the HMQC module, with four gradients each of duration 1 ms. (c) The new coherence selection scheme for the HMQC module, with two gradients each of duration 2.5 ms. (d)–(e) CLIP‐COSY spectra obtained from a NOAH‐3 MS+Cc supersequence (15N HMQC + 13C seHSQC + CLIP‐COSY), using the gradient schemes shown in (b) and (c) respectively in the HMQC module.
+Figure 6. (a) A general outline of the NOAH 15N HMQC module. g2 has a duration which matches that of g1 (explained in the text), and an amplitude of ±n · 8.1%, where n is the number of PFGs bracketing the t1 period. g1 has an amplitude of 80% in all cases.
+All other symbols have the same meaning as in Figure 5. (b) The previously published CTP selection scheme for the HMQC module, with four PFGs each of duration 1 ms. (c) The new CTP selection scheme for the HMQC module, with two PFGs each of duration 2.5 ms. (d)–(e) CLIP‐COSY spectra obtained from a NOAH‐3 MS+Cc supersequence (15N HMQC + 13C seHSQC + CLIP‐COSY), using the CTP selection schemes shown in (b) and (c) respectively in the HMQC module.
 The wing artifacts in the former spectrum are highlighted in red boxes.
 Spectra were obtained on a 700 MHz Bruker AV III equipped with a TCI H/C/N cryoprobe; the sample used was 50 mM zolmitriptan in DMSO-d6.

 Pure shift and 2D J modules.
 In previous work,[23] we described how 1H–15N modules could be implemented with optional “k-scaling”.[30]
-This entails a reduction in the number of t1 increments (by a factor of k), in return for a corresponding increase in the number of transients per increment, with no overall change in the experimental time.
+This entails a reduction in the number of t1 increments (by a factor of k), in return for a corresponding increase in the number of transients per increment, with no overall change in the experiment time.
 In particular, for the HMQC experiment, this allowed modest gains in sensitivity as JHH splittings were no longer resolved in the indirect dimension.

 A simple extension of this protocol to homonuclear 1H–1H modules enables experiments such as 2D J‐resolved or pseudo‐2D pure shift spectroscopy to be incorporated into NOAH supersequences.
 In both cases, the number of t1 increments needed (16–32) is far smaller than the typical number required for a 2D experiment (128–256).
 In particular, at present, we have implemented a family of PSYCHE experiments, namely: the original pseudo‐2D PSYCHE (abbreviated “P”); the triple spin echo (TSE)‐PSYCHE experiment (“PT”), which provides improved robustness towards strong coupling; and the PSYCHE 2DJ experiment (“J”) which yields pure absorption‐mode lineshapes.[31–33] On top of this, there is also a magnitude‐mode 2D J module available (“Jqf”).

 In PSYCHE spectra, the flip angle of the chirp or saltire pulses used in the J‐refocusing element provides the experimentalist with a choice: a larger flip angle provides greater sensitivity, but at the cost of increased artifacts.[33]
 One advantage of acquiring PSYCHE spectra in NOAH‐ type supersequences is that the increased number of transients compensates for the sensitivity losses inherent to PSYCHE and other pure shift techniques.
 Thus, the user can choose a smaller flip angle (ca. 10°) in order to maximize spectral purity instead, while not losing any actual spectrometer time.
+On top of that, the extra transients may also be used to carry out SAPPHIRE averaging to suppress artefacts arising from J-modulation;[34] this feature is enabled by default in GENESIS.
 An example of a NOAH‐3 supersequence with the TSE‐PSYCHE module is shown in Figure 7.